What happens in the stomach?

-The stomach is part of our digestive system.
-Once food enters the mouth, the digestive process begins.
-Teeth break food into smaller pieces, making it easier for us to swallow for further digestion.
-The saliva in your mouth also begins to digest the food.
+Digestion actually begins even before you put food in your mouth.
+Once you smell or even think about food, you start to produce saliva.
+Once food enters your mouth the saliva begins to digest the food while teeth break food into smaller pieces, making it easier for us to swallow.
 Then food passes down the food pipe - the oesophagus.
-When a ring of muscle (sphincter) at the bottom of the food pipe opens, the food goes down into our stomachs.
+When a ring of muscle (sphincter) at the bottom of the oesophagus opens, the food goes down into our stomachs.

 So, as you can see, stomach acid is a vital part of the digestive process.
 Mostly it's our friend - but even if it becomes our foe, there are effective measures that can be taken to help.